 Snagit is the answer if you are looking for Jing+ advanced editing features.
-I don’t think it would be necessary for a tester (it’s not free either) but it is a great tool for an engineer.
-It can capture more advanced videos (within a time limit) and offers several options for sharing your screenshots.
-Snagit is my tool of choice.
+I don’t think it would be necessary for a tester (it’s not free either) but it is a great tool for an engineer and high on my list of essential localization testing tools.

 Most localization testing is manual as text needs to be read, layout needs to be checked and localization needs to be verified, all of which require a human to manually do.

 - Web localization testing – Forms can be submitted using automation and links can be verified

 Also for cases where advanced knowledge of the software is necessary for testing, taking screenshots for review by localization testers may be a more efficient approach.

 For advanced features you will need to do some coding, however the features are very nicely documented for lot of different use cases.